pypa/pip/docs/user_guide.rst

 the internal APIs can change at any time, for any reason.
 It also means that we generally *won't* fix issues that are a result of using pip in an unsupported way.

+For backward compatibility, pip's main command line entry point is exposed as ``pip.main(args)``.
+The *only* valid usage for this is ``sys.exit(pip.main(args))`` and even that is unsupported.
+New code should not use this interface, although you may see it in older applications.

 It should also be noted that modifying the contents of ``sys.path`` in a running Python process is something that should only be done with care.
 The import system caches certain data, and installing new packages while a program is running may not always